hadardv/AndroidNetworkLogger/README.md

 # Android Network Logger

-A university final-project toolkit for inspecting HTTP traffic from an Android app in real time.
+A project toolkit for inspecting HTTP traffic from an Android app in real time.
 The project has three parts:

 - **network-logger-lib** — Android library that intercepts OkHttp requests, stores them in Room, and serves them over an embedded Ktor server.
 - **app** — Demo Android app with buttons that trigger sample API calls.